logo dark

 22 Alcohol Industry Trends for 2022

 At the start of each year, we’re all looking for change.
 Whether that’s a change in attitude or a change in your day-to-day life, it all keeps us on our toes.
 As we look toward 2022, we thought we would share 22 trends we think are going to be big in 2022 for the alcoholic beverage industry (and for the full scoop on beverage alcohol trends this year and next, check out our beverage alcohol trends report).
-We hope this list inspires you to embrace change, gives you a new idea to pursue, or helps to solidify that you’re already on the right track.
+We hope this list inspires craft beverage producers to embrace change, gives you a new idea to pursue, or helps to solidify that you’re already on the right track.

 Alternative Beverages